kdallas/Match-Scheduler/README.md

 php run.php
 ```

-- Use options to continously generate matches while avoiding repeats
+- Use options to continuously generate matches while avoiding repeats
 - Keep running stats of how many games each player has played
 - Save a log of the matches played